top of page

 The Texas Estates Code contains the primary legal framework for probate in the state.
 Key sections that govern the probate process include:

-• Texas Estates Code (Title 2, Subtitle F): This section outlines the legal procedures for probate and estate administration, including how wills are validated and how intestate succession works if someone dies without a will.
-It also details the responsibilities of executors and administrators in managing the probate estate, from handling creditor claims to distributing assets.
+• Texas Estates Code (Title 2, Subtitle F): This section outlines how probate works: the legal procedures for probate and estate administration, including how wills are validated and how intestate succession works if someone dies without a will.

 • Letters Testamentary and Letters of Administration: These documents authorize the executor or administrator to manage the decedent’s estate.
 Letters of Testamentary are issued when there is a valid will, while Letters of Administration are used when there is no will or the named executor cannot serve.
 They grant authority to access bank accounts, manage real estate, pay debts, and distribute assets.